bjrhindress/Heinz-Skill-Scraper/README.md

 ## Modules included in this project:

-- **Interface.py**: The Main Controller.
+- **Interface.py**: The Main Controller :iphone:.
 This script creates the Heinz SkillScraper GUI, allows for user input, and draws on data from each of the other modules.

-- **heinz_scraper.py**:

 - **bls_data_frame.py** :chart: This script generates a data frame, list of BLS-tracked jobs, and a list of salary and employment figures for a selected job.

+- **payscale_scraper.py** :dollar:This scrapes payscale.com for an up-to-date list of payscale.com skill listings.
+Not used in production version.

+- **Match_Indeed_to_skill.py** :briefcase: Scrapes the top 5-pages from a selected indeed.com job search.
+Cross-compares and counts the number of job skill occurrences, based on payscale.com skill lists.

+- **heinz_scraper.py** :school: This script scrapes the current Heinz course catalog, parses course descriptions, and compares keywords against key skill-words identified in the indeed.com scrape.
+It then returns a list of all courses matching the job-skill pair.

+-
 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.